rajeevbbqq/instamojo-codeigniter/README.md

 # Instamojo Payment api for codeigniter
-Instamojo Payment api written for Codeigniter 2.x
+Instamojo Payment api written for Codeigniter ( Tested with 2.x )

 # Installation